Acupuncture for the Treatment of Infertility

 Forty percent of infertility cases are caused by problems on the male side, while the other 40% on the female side and the rest 20% unidentified factors.
 An example of some factors causing male infertility is low sperm count and reduced motility of the sperm, and the cause of female infertility stems from difficulties such as non-ovulation and endometriosis.
 Acupuncture treatment addresses almost all aspects of infertility obstacles.

 How Does Acupuncture Help Pregnancy

-Not only does it increase the flow of blood to ovaries and uterus, but, acupuncture treatment also reduces the side effects of drugs used, improves the immune system, increases motility, quantity, and even quality of sperm, increases the lining of the uterus and prevents uterine contractions.
+Not only does it increase the flow of blood to the ovaries and uterus, but, acupuncture treatment also reduces the side effects of drugs used, improves the immune system, increases motility, quantity, and even quality of sperm, increases the lining of the uterus and prevents uterine contractions.

 Hormone imbalance and infertility

 Hormonal imbalance also serves as a possible cause of male infertility by affecting the production of sperm and motility.
 The fertility drugs used for women stimulate ovulation by adjusting the pituitary and hypothalamus for hormonal balance.
 But they do not work for men.

 Oriental Medicine for Infertility

-The function of acupuncture doesn’t stop with conception but also treats nausea, lower back pain, morning sickness, anxiety, pain disorders, insomnia and the aches that accompany pregnancy.
-Do
+The function of acupuncture doesn’t stop with conception but also treats nausea, lower back pain, morning sickness, anxiety, pain disorders, insomnia, and the aches that accompany pregnancy.

 Do call us or email us if you want to discover more about acupuncture and how it works in the treatment of infertility.